syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 # Column Types

-This section explains you the different types of column and the customizations that can done for a column.

 SfDataGrid contains different types of column each with its own functionalities as implied by its name.
 You can use any column based on your requirements.

 The below table describes you the types of column and its purpose of usage in SfDataGrid.